Lima Memorial Health System Logo

 Apremilast is another medicine used for the treatment of psoriatic arthritis.

-New biologic medicines are effective for progressive psoriatic arthritis that is not controlled with DMARDs.
-These medicines block a protein called tumor necrosis factor (TNF).
+Multiple injectable biologic medicines are effective for progressive psoriatic arthritis that is not controlled with DMARDs.
+These medicines block a protein called tumor necrosis factor (TNF) or other proteins involved in the inflammation process.
 They are often helpful for both the skin disease and the joint disease of psoriatic arthritis.
-These medicines are given by injection.

-Other new biologic medicines are available to treat psoriatic arthritis that is progressing even with the use of DMARDs or anti-TNF agents.
-These medicines are also given by injection.
+Additionally, there is an oral synthetic agent, tofacitinib, that is available to treat psoriatic arthritis that is progressing even with the use of DMARDs or anti-TNF agents.

 Very painful joints may be treated with steroid injections.
 These are used when only one or a few joints are involved.
 Most experts do not recommend oral corticosteroids for psoriatic arthritis.
 Their use may worsen psoriasis and interfere with the effect of other drugs.